Eighteen U.S. states still have laws banning oral sex.

 The present case does not involve minors.
 It does not involve persons who might be injured or coerced or who are situated in relationships where consent might not easily be refused.
 It does not involve public conduct or prostitution.
 It does not involve whether the government must give formal recognition to any relationship that homosexual persons seek to enter.
 The case does involve two adults who, with full and mutual consent from each other, engaged in sexual practices common to a homosexual lifestyle.
 The petitioners are entitled to respect for their private lives.
 The State cannot demean their existence or control their destiny by making their private sexual conduct a crime.

 The Lawrence ruling also struck down anti-sodomy laws around the United States, which included laws prohibiting oral sex.
-However, according to Camilla Taylor, acting legal director for civil rights group Lambda Legal, the states with such statutes do not have to remove them from legislative records:
+However, according to Camilla Taylor, acting legal director for civil rights group Lambda Legal, the states with such statutes do not have to remove them from legislative records: “Some of those were enacted by constitutional amendment.
+Some of them were passed by statute.
+Those state legislatures have never rescinded them.
+But they’re unconstitutional nonetheless, and they cannot be enforced.”

 It’s true that the laws exist and are on the books.
 However, as of 2003, they now only exist as a legal — and unconstitutional — curiosity.